 In this study, we evaluate, using model rock compositions and measured hydrological properties of sandstones taken from the literature, how volcanic rock fragment abundance will affect the amount of CO2 that can be injected from a single well and mineralized in a flat-lying 40 meter-thick sandstone reservoir.
-The reactive transport code TOUGHREACT is used to calculate the amount of CO2 that can be injected and trapped geochemically, the timescale over which such mineralogical trapping would occur, and how the total amount of mineralized CO2 varies as a function of rock porosity, permeability and mineralogy.
-Key uncertain parameters are reactive surface area and residual gas saturations, so sensitivity tests are conducted with varying values for these parameters.
+The reactive transport code TOUGHREACT is used to calculate the amount of CO2 that can be injected and trapped in minerals, the timescale over which such mineralogical trapping would occur, and how the total amount of mineralized CO2 varies as a function of rock porosity, permeability and mineralogy.
+Key uncertain parameters are reactive surface area and residual gas saturation, so sensitivity tests are conducted with varying values for these parameters.

 Problem Setup